 I really think that before I became a homesteader I was a hoarder.
 I seemed to have kept everything because “I may need it later”.
 That little hobby didn’t work so well when I moved into a tiny house.
 I was crowded, couldn’t find anything, and stressed.
 I put up some sheds and a storage trailer.
 Then I sorted everything, box by box and room by room.
 Anything I didn’t need to make my homestead smoother or effective, I donated.

 Having to much stuff causes clutter and confusion.
 When you have to look in too many places to find what you need you not only have wasted time but probably aggravated yourself as well.
 Time wasting and aggravation can lead to homestead burnout.
 Stay organized and get rid of the extra “stuff” you don’t need.
+See my post on How To Declutter.

 Figure out your priorities